Marija-git/Glossary/README.md

 ### Signup

 - Fill in: Email, Unique username, Password.
-- After registration, the user is redirected to the homepage.
+- After registration, the user is redirected to the login form.

 ###  Homepage Overview
 - Navbar: App name, login/logout links